xpherism/delphi-slogging/README.md

 All logging is handled synchronously, and any ILoggerImplementor implementation must handle any async queing or buffering manuelly, see TFileLogger for an example.

-Note that the `FileNameFormatter` callback use used for each log entry and will impact performance (ie. don't database or any other heave calculation or lookups).
-The same is true for dynamic properties
+Note that the `FileNameFormatter` callback use used for each log entry and will impact performance (ie. don't do database or any other heave calculation or io heavy lookups.
+Mostly used for rolling file names).
+The same is true for dynamic properties.

 ```pascal
 WithProperty(Proc: TProc<TDictionary<string, variant>>)